ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

 Getting Around
 ----------------

 The filesystem you're working on is like the branching root system of a tree.
-The top level, right at the root of the tree, is called the "root" directory, specified by '/' ... which is the divider for directory addresses, or "paths."
-We move around using the "change directory" command, 'cd':
+The top level, right at the root of the tree, is called the 'root' directory, specified by '/' ... which is the divider for directory addresses, or 'paths'.
+We move around using the 'change directory' command, 'cd':

     cd  # no effect? that's because by itself it sends you home (to ~) cd /  # go to root of tree's root system